Pretrial Services

 Strike Orders

-In an effort to increase courtroom efficiency and to better serve the citizens of Orange County, the Clerk of Superior Court and Pretrial Services administer this weekly strike order docket.
-Each week, individuals who failed to attend a previous court date can have these cases re-calendared to a future date if there is not a history of failing to appear or if there is a verified excuse for missing court.
-The state-wide review of traffic citations and infractions allows individuals to become informed of unpaid fees/fines and decreases the likelihood of having their driving privileges suspended.
-Finally, reviewing state-wide criminal backgrounds allows Pretrial Services to alert individuals of approaching court dates, which increases likelihood of court appearances.
+Each week, individuals who failed to attend a previous court date can have these cases re-calendared to a future date if there is no history of failing to appear or if there is a verified excuse for missing court.
+There is also a statewide review of traffic citations and infractions that allows individuals to learn about any unpaid fees/fines, thereby decreasing the likelihood of having their driving privileges suspended.
+Finally, reviewing statewide criminal backgrounds allows Pretrial Services to alert individuals of approaching court dates, which increases the likelihood of court appearances.
 Rescheduling these cases helps individuals avoid arrest or detention and can assist individuals in retaining or restoring their driving privileges.

-At these hearings, the Clerk and the Case Manager perform the following tasks:
+At these hearings, the Clerk and Pretrial Services perform the following tasks:

-- Work with counsel and the DA’s Office to seek resolution of the matter, where appropriate.
+• Work with counsel and the District Attorney’s Office to seek resolution of the matter, where appropriate.

 Custody Review

-The Pretrial Release Case Manager, in addition to the Criminal Case Assessment Specialist and CJRD Director, continuously monitor the daily Jail List to determine if any individuals remain in custody on low cash bonds for non-violent offenses.
-CJRD staff regularly consults with Detention Center administrators and court stakeholders about these individuals to determine if pretrial release conditions can be re-considered.
+The Pretrial Services team continuously monitors the daily jail list to determine if any individuals remain in custody on low cash bonds for non-violent offenses.
+CJRD staff regularly consults with Detention Center administrators and court stakeholders about these individuals to determine if pretrial release conditions can be reconsidered.

 Orange County Bail Policy, January 24, 2022